 A one year subscription is less than $10 per child & includes online manipulatives).
 I may start this earlier than 3rd grade and just make my own manipulatives, I have not decided yet.
 I am just to not ready to put him in front of a computer yet so in the meantime we are using hands-on math manipulatives.

 What do do when lessons bomb & nobody’s cooperating

 - Know your parenting style and stick to it (Positive Parenting works in our household)

-- Have a Plan B (I have a rainy day activities kit, sensory bins, and art supplies on stand-by at all times.
-We use these when it’s raining or when Plan A fails)
+- Have a Plan B (I have a rainy day activities kit, sensory bins, go on a bike ride and art supplies on stand-by at all times.
+We use these when Plan A fails)

 - Take a break and try again (sometimes I just need a grown up time out and sometimes the kids need a minute to reset- whoever needs it should take it)

 - Schedule fun (I know that seems like an oxymoron but when kids have a regular play day or time of day to just play and have fun it really helps.
 We have about a hour of focused work time/ day and the rest of our learning is integrated into our day and built around our life style of getting chores done and doing one fun thing like go for a hike, go to an indoor play place or sign up for sports like gymnastics or soccer.)Playdates (meet up with other homeschooling families)